Laboratory Safety Manual - Chapter 02: Laboratory Safety Plan

 Instructions for Updating a Laboratory Safety Plan

 Each Principal Investigator is required to update the Laboratory Safety Plan at least annually or more often if changes occur.
-Changes include but are not limited to addition/deletion of personnel, rooms, and research processes.
+Changes may include addition or deletion of personnel, rooms, and research processes.
+Video tutorials for the laboratory safety plan can be found online.

 Accessing the Online Plan